Manage Multi-Tenant API Keys

 - Go to the Administration page, then the API Keys page.

-- Click the Delete (trash icon) button and confirm the revocation.
+- Click the Delete button (trash icon) and confirm the revocation.

-Automating Enterprise API key rotation
+Automating Multi-Tenant API key rotation

 To help organizations better safeguard their data and systems, we recommend automating the rotation of Rapid7 API keys.
 Automated API key rotation significantly enhances security and compliance by reducing the risk of unauthorized access and potential breaches.